haanisyed/Python121A3/README.md

 corresponding functionality.
 Once executed, repeatedly ask the user to choose the menu option further.
 It should look like the following:
 1. Display information for an electoral district
-2. Show unique districts by the given province
+2. Show unique districts by the given province......